ritterim/rimdev-blog/_posts/2018-10-08-post-javascript-object-cloning.md

 [1,2,3,4,5]
 ```

 As you can see, we can alter the `newArray` and push the integer of 5 in without altering the `originalArray`.
-This is nothing new and is covered in basic Javascript, but there can be a gotcha when we need to clone objects.
+This is nothing new and is covered in basic JavaScript, but there can be a gotcha when we need to clone objects.
 For this example, we are going to imagine we have an array of objects from the API.
 We want to display that data and filter it from the UI.
 The idea is to take input from the user, clone the original array we got from the API, and apply the filters without altering the original array.
 This is where deep cloning and shallow cloning comes in.
 Below is the way to "clone" this array.

 ```javascript
 let clientList = [